 - Cork will stain.
 While cork resists moisture, pigments from wine, for instance, may cause stains.
 Cork may not be the best option for a kitchen or any room where spills occur, such as a dining room for a family with young children.
 Wipe up spills and splatters right away to prevent permanent discoloration.
 Proper sealing can help prevent stains.

-- Scratches happen, too.
+- Scratches happen.
 Although cork generally resists abrasions, small items such as pebbles tracked in from outdoors may scratch or scrape the floor if dragged beneath a heavy object.
 A knife dropped may also damage the flooring if the blade lands in the cork.
 If you have pets that claw at the floor, cork may not be a good option.

 - Cork requires acclimation.
 Like many wood and laminate flooring options, some cork floor materials require acclimation before installation.
 In some cases, you will need to leave the cork in the project room for up to three days before installation.
 Cork tiles may even change shape slightly during acclimation, so they may not be completely square afterwards.
-The most common alteration is tiles shrinking inwards slightly at the corners.
+The most common aberration is tiles shrinking inwards slightly at the corners.

 Cork Installation Considerations